HarukiMoriarty/madkv/report/proj2.md

 <u>10 clients throughput/latency across workloads & number of partitions:</u>

-The throughput graph demonstrates significant improvements with increased partitioning, particularly for write-heavy workloads (B - 95% writes) and read-heavy workloads (D - 95% reads, 5% scans).
+The throughput graph shows significant improvements with increased partitioning, particularly for single read/write-heavy workloads (B - 95% writes, D - 95% reads, 5% scans).
 Workload B shows the most dramatic improvement with 5 partitions reaching nearly 40,000 ops/sec, which indicates our partitioning strategy effectively distributes write operations across servers.

-Average latency consistently decreases as partition count increases across all workloads.
-The improvement is most pronounced in most of the workloads.
+Average latency consistently decreases as partition count increases.
+The improvement is pronounced in most of the workloads.
 With 5 partitions, we see latency reductions of up to 75% compared to a single partition, showing that distributing the request reduces contention and improves response times.

 Workload E (95% scan, 5% read), however, shows increased latency because scan operations require distributing reads to all partitions.
 This introduces coordination overhead and result combination overhead (since we need to reorder results when received).
 We also encountered problems in workload E with sparse hash keys in large key spaces.
 To address this, we made a design trade-off to bypass the lock manager for SCAN operations, sacrificing some consistency for better performance.

-Tail latencies follow similar patterns to average latency, with the 5-partition configuration providing significant improvements across all workloads.
+Tail latencies follow similar patterns to average latency, with the 5-partition configuration providing significant improvements across most of workloads.
 Workload E (95% scans, 5% inserts) shows the highest P99 latency, also have worse performance with higher partitions.

 <u>Agg. throughput trend vs. number of clients w/ and w/o partitioning:</u>

-The second graph clearly shows our system's scalability advantages with partitioning.
+This graph clearly shows our system's scalability advantages with partitioning.
 While the single-partition configuration plateaus at around 6,000 ops/sec regardless of client count, the 5-partition system continues scaling linearly, reaching nearly 19,000 ops/sec with 30 clients on workload A (50% reads/50% writes).
-This confirms that our partitioning strategy effectively eliminates bottlenecks and enables horizontal scaling as demand increases.
+This shows that our partitioning strategy effectively eliminates bottlenecks and enables horizontal scaling as demand increases.

 ## Additional Discussion